Esri/insights-scripting-guide/diagrams.md

 ## Kernel Gateway Deployment Planning

-Are you Instested in Insights Scripting and want more about deploying a Jupyter Kernel Gateway?
-These diagrams are ment to help organizations plan a Jupyter Kernel Gateway deployment.
+Want to learn more about deploying a Jupyter Kernel Gateway?
+These conceptual diagrams were designed to help organizations visualize different Jupyter Kernel Gateway configurations.

 ### Insights Desktop